Denmark Travel Guide

 Denmark is today a modern, prosperous nation and has a modern market economy, and the Danes enjoy a high standard of living, and they have a good welfare system and is a member of the European Union (EU) and the Schengen agreement.

 The country has a high-tech agricultural sector and world-leading companies in pharmaceuticals, maritime shipping and renewable energy.

 Danes are the most satisfied and happy people in the world.
 The Danish people appreciate an addition to the daily work to have a high quality of life where there is a time for family, friends and leisure activities.

 Visit Denmark and take your time at a cosy café or restaurant, meet the Danes, get notice of the history of the country by visiting the many attractions or visit the beautiful, clean, soft Danish nature.

-Denmark is great for biking, and where ever you go you will be met by people riding their bikes; for transport, fun or the sports of it.
+Denmark is great for biking country, and where ever you go you will be met by people riding their bikes; for transport, fun or the sports of it.
 Denmark is one of the countries in the world where bikes are the most widely used.

 This also means that facilities for biking are good in Denmark, making it more convenient and safe than many other places in the world.

 Most Danes have good language skills and speak more languages.
 They are taught English in elementary school, and it is easy for the Danes to deal with other countries, to travel or to work, and many of them explore the world as tourists.